jcaillon/valet/docs/content/docs/300.libraries/io.md

 local directory="${RETURNED_VALUE}"
 ```

-> Directories created this way are automatically cleaned up by the io::cleanupTempFiles
+> Directories created this way are automatically cleaned up by the io::cleanTempFiles
 > function when valet ends.